Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 3/2/2022 (Day 38)

+- Whittling down the 8kyu kata - 81 left now!
+Also continued work on the ExpenseTracker Node app I worked on last year, fixed a couple of bugs and started to work through the A11yProject checklist.

 ## 3/1/2022 (Day 37)

 - More kata today!
 Also went back to ExpenseTracker, a Node project from last year to double-check the color accessibility and fix a few lingering bugs.
 Wrapped up the day with a great #100Devs class on freelancing!